Erislandy Lara: Lara vs. Gausha

 It was confirmed on 24 August 2017, by Ringtv that Lara would fight former Olympian Terrell Gausha (20–0, 9 KOs) as part of a super welterweight triple header on 14 October 2017, at the Barclays Center in New York City.
 Other fights on the card would include Jermell Charlo's mandatory title defence against top prospect Erickson Lubin and Jarrett Hurd defending his IBF title against former champion Austin Trout.
 In front of 7,643, Lara knocked down Gausha en route to a 12-round unanimous decision to retain his world titles.
 Lara used his accurate jab and left hand putting on a clinic winning with the scorecards 116-111 and 117-110 twice in his favour.
 Lara connected with a left hook followed by a left straight, which floored Gausha in the fourth round.
 Lara landed 121 of 528 punches (23%), while Gausha connected with 77 of 329 (23%), which appeared to do little damage.
 Lara praised his opponent in the post-fight interview, "We want to give a lot of credit to Gausha.
 He's an Olympian.
 I take the rhythm of the boxing match, and that's when I take over.
 He's fighting with the best in the division.
 He's not a stupid fighter, but he knew who he was facing today."
 Lara earned $700,000 for the fight and Gausha had a $250,000 purse.
-This fight, which was the main event of a triple header, averaged 399,000 viewers and peaked at 476,000 viewers on Showhtime.
+This fight, which was the main event of a triple header, averaged 399,000 viewers and peaked at 476,000 viewers on Showtime.